Our Promise

 Tanner Rosenthal is a Panchakarma Technician with over 20 years of experience in the healing arts.
 He began his journey as an LMT in Salt Lake City and soon after interned at Herb Pharm, where he studied the properties of 180 single herbs and more than 85 proprietary formulas to help take care of mind, body, and spirit.
 He joined the Purusha team in 2020 and is an integral part of our Panchakarma programs and workshop facilitation.
 His compassion for people, animals, and the health of the planet is a drive behind his work and is felt in his practice and teaching.

-Sarah Syson is an Ayurvedic chef, trained Holistic Ayurvedic Coach, and currently completing her certification as an Ayurvedic Health Counselor with Kerala Ayurveda.
-Inspired by her love of yoga and nature, she is dedicated to holistic living and continues to deepen her studies in Ayurveda and yoga.
-Sarah nourishes Panchakarma and workshop guests with balanced, prana-filled meals made with love.
+Sarah Syson is an Ayurvedic chef, trained Holistic Ayurvedic Coach, Panchakarma Technician, and is currently completing her Ayurvedic Health Counselor certification with Kerala Ayurveda.
+Rooted in her love of yoga and the natural world, Sarah is dedicated to living and sharing a holistic lifestyle.
+At Purusha, she offers hands-on care as a Panchakarma Technician while also nourishing guests with prana-filled meals prepared with love and intention.
+Her work embodies the heart of Ayurveda, bringing balance, warmth, and healing through both touch and nourishment, while she continues to deepen her studies in Ayurveda and yoga.

 Me'ka is a dedicated Panchakarma Technician and Ayurvedic Chef in training, brings a wealth of experience in subtle energy recognition and alignment, guiding others through transformative wellness practices.
 She is a certified sound and vibrational therapist, weaving ancient harmonics and resonances from Tibet and Africa into her healing work.
 As a dedicated student of Egyptian BioGeometry and sacred geometry through the Vesica Institute, Me'ka is trained in physical Radiesthesia and the implementation of BG3 energy, allowing her to work with protective and balancing energies in profound ways.